etzkorn/arctools/README.md

 ### Output explained

-To explain `activity_stats` method output, we define activity count, active/non-active minute, and active/non-active bout.
+To explain `activity_stats` method output, we first define the terms *activity count*, *active/non-active minute*, *active/non-active bout*, and *valid day*.

-  - Activity count (AC) - a munute-level metric of PA volume
+  - Activity count (AC) - a minute-level metric of PA volume.
+  - Active minute - a minute with AC equal or above a fixed threshold;
+    for wrist-worn Actigraph
+    we use AC\>=1853 (method’s default).
-  - Active minute - AC labeled as active (non-sedentary).
-For Wrist-worn Actigraph we use AC\>=1853 (defaut threshold).
+  - Non-active (sedentary) minute - a minute with AC below a fixed threshold; for wrist-worn Actigraph
+    we use AC\<1853 (method’s default).
-  - Active bout - sequence of \>=1 consecutive active minute(s).
+  - Active bout - a sequence of 1 or more consecutive active minute(s).
+  - Non-active bout - a sequence of 1 or more consecutive non-active minute(s).
-  - Valid day - a day with less than 10% of the non-wear time (see `?get_wear_flag` for wear/non-wear time detection details).
+  - Valid day - a day with no more than 10% of the non-wear time (see *Details* in `?activity_stats`).

 Meta information: